opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/identity_role_v3.html.markdown

 * `domain_id` - (Optional) The domain the role belongs to.

-* `region` - (Optional) The region in which to obtain the IAM client.
-    If omitted, the `region` argument of the provider is used.
-Changing this creates a new Role.

 ## Attributes Reference

 The following attributes are exported:

 * `name` - See Argument Reference above.
 * `domain_id` - See Argument Reference above.
-* `region` - See Argument Reference above.

 ## Import